-SALTICAM is available for the 2014-2 semester.
-There is a new website that lists the currently installed SALTICAM filters: http://astronomers.salt.ac.za/telescope-status/.
+SALTICAM is available for the 2015-1 semester.
+There is a new website that lists the installed SALTICAM filters live: http://astronomers.salt.ac.za/telescope-status/.

-Though guiding with SALTICAM is possible, it has several features rendering it not useful for many applications (see Section 6.6).
-Overall, we suggest limiting SALTICAM exposure times to approximately 120 seconds with open-loop tracking.
+Though guiding with SALTICAM is possible, it has several features rendering it not that useful for many applications (see Section 6.6).
+Overall, we suggest limiting SALTICAM exposure times to approximately 120 seconds with open-loop tracking, or single filter observations utilizing a bright guide star (usually chosen by the SA, but